-Spelling mistakes can definately come into Excel with imported data.
+Spelling mistakes can easily come into Excel with imported data.
 A good idea is to spell check the data once it is imported.

-In the Ribbon, select Review > Proofing > Spelling.
+- In the Ribbon, go to Review > Proofing > Spelling.

-You can Ignore a word if the spelling is in fact correct but not recognised by Excel.
-You can also add any words to the Dictionary so that they do not come up as spelling errors in future.
+- Ignore a word if the spelling is correct but not recognized by Excel.
+You can add any words like this to the Dictionary so that they do not come up as spelling errors in future.

 Remove Blank Rows

 Blank rows are a nightmare in Excel data.
-We can manually delete the blank rows by selecting the first blank row, and then in the Ribbon, select Home > Cells > Delete Sheet Rows.
+You can manually delete the blank rows by selecting the first blank row, and then in the Ribbon, go to Home > Cells > Delete Sheet Rows.

 This deletes the selected row.
-To repeat this, you can select the next row and then press F4 on the keyboard.
-F4 in Excel repeats the action you have just done and is a pretty efficient way to go down data and delete the rows on condition that you do not have too many rows!
+Select the next row, and then press F4 on the keyboard.
+F4 in Excel repeats your last action and is an efficient way to go down and delete the rows you don’t need.

 Alternatively, to delete blank rows from the data all at once, follow the instructions here.